 - Parties have control over the process of Arbitration and how evidence will be heard.

 - A final determination of the matter can be done more quickly than waiting on trial dates.

 - The process is kept confidential and does not become part of court record.

 There are multiple forms of ADR available, each with its own potential benefits and drawbacks.
-One of the most attractive benefits of ADR is its nonpublic nature.
-With closed and private proceedings, you can resolve your issues without them being documented in public court records.
-If you are considering a divorce or your spouse has already filed, you would do well to learn more about your ADR options and their advantages over litigation.
+One of the most attractive benefits of ADR is its private nature.
+With closed and private proceedings, you can resolve your issues without them being documented in public Court records.
+If you are considering a divorce or your spouse has already filed for one, you would do well to learn more about your ADR options and their advantages over litigation.

 Providing Multiple Approaches To Resolving Your Family Law Disputes

 At Resolve Legal Group, our lawyers have experience representing clients in a variety of ADR venues.
 We are committed to matching you with the best lawyer and approach to resolving your family law disputes.
-Though we are recognized as highly effective litigators, our lawyers know a less confrontational approach is a better fit, especially when involving children.
+Though we are recognized as highly effective litigators, our lawyers know a less confrontational approach is always a better fit, especially when children are involved.

 Our lawyers are prepared to represent you in any of the following types of ADR proceedings:

 - Negotiated settlements: In every case, we attempt to negotiate a fair settlement that protects our client’s interests.
 We have successfully negotiated settlements to seemingly insurmountable disputes.
 We explore other ADR options if negotiations are not successful, standing ready to litigate the matter in the absence of an acceptable outcome.

 - Divorce mediation: In a mediation, an independent third party facilitates a discussion designed to help the spouses reach agreement on their disputes.
 The mediator does not make any decisions and does not give legal advice to either spouse.